gaurav-aryal/personal_blog/README.md

 Made with [contrib.rocks](https://contrib.rocks).
 # personal_blog -->

-## Personal Blog using Astro, typescript, html, and css
+## Personal Blog using Astro, typescript, and css

 Still working on it!